jeffbass/imagezmq/docs/advanced-pub-sub.rst

 Additional things in this script are lines 14 and 21.

-Line 14 - here we create an `ImageSender` object in **PUB/SUB** mode (you can read more about PUB/SUB
+Line 14 - here we create an `ImageSender` object in **PUB/SUB** mode.
+This object will be used to publish images after they are processed for monitoring (this is done in Line 21).
+You can read more about PUB/SUB
 here: `REQ/REP versus PUB/SUB Messaging Patterns <docs/req-vs-pub.rst>`_.
-) This object will be used to publish images after they are processed for monitoring (this is done in Line 21).

 HTTP server code
 ================